lindleyw/autonav/readme.txt

   defaults for new parameters.
 This should eliminate plugin failures even when admin does not go through Settings screen.

-= 1.2.9 =
+= 1.3.0 =
-* Add support for .gif files; correct pagination issue for categories
+* Add 'paged' parameter.
+Correction on page selection (formerly, the start and count parameters were applied twice, resulting in too few pages being displayed)